surniaulula/wpsso/readme.txt

 = Changelog / Release Notes =

-**Version 3.39.1-rc1 (2017/01/20)**
+**Version 3.39.1-1 (2017/01/21)**

 * *New Features*
 	* None
 * *Improvements*
-	* Improved the loading speed of editing table column content (SSO Schema, SSO Img, and SSO Desc columns).
+	* Improved the loading speed of post, term, and user editing table column content (SSO Schema, SSO Img, and SSO Desc columns).
 	* Refactored the set_force_regen() and is_force_regen() methods to use a single transient array (to reduce the number of transient queries).
 * *Bugfixes*
+	* Updated delete_expired_db_transients() to remove transients without expiration times.
 	* Added a missing user ID argument when getting the user object in the SucomWebpage get_description() method.
-	* Updated delete_expired_db_transients() to remove transients without expiration times.
 	* Fixed use of a thumbnail image in the SSO Img column instead of the original Open Graph og:image.
 * *Developer Notes*
 	* Added a new is_force_regen() method in the WpssoUtil class to check if the forced regen transient is set, along with a set_force_regen() method to set the transient, and get_force_regen_key() to determine the array key ID.